siddarth-c/MachineLearning/README.md

-# C Siddarth's Repository of Machine Learning
+# Repo of Machine Learning

 ## What is machine learning ?
 Machine learning is an application of artificial intelligence (AI) that provides systems the ability to automatically learn and improve from experience without being explicitly programmed. <br>